seal331/hidens-website/CONTRIBUTING.md

 You must create `settings_local.py` to start the server.
 However, you do not need to add content the the file.

+### Post-configuration
-Once confiugration is done, run the server with `python runserver.py`.
+Once confiugration is done, run the server with `runserver.py`.

-If you'd like to mimic the production enviornment, you can set up an Nginx reverse proxy.
+If you'd like to mimic [the production enviornment](https://hiden.pw), you can set up an Nginx reverse proxy.
 [Apache is not recommended for this use case.](https://github.com/aio-libs/aiohttp/issues/2687)

 ## Reporting issues: